 The lesson is, if you want it, it’ll happen, but it may not happen the first, second, or even 10th time you try.
 Learn from your mistakes, find a different approach or way of delivering your message.
 Get back up and keep at it.
 Never go away… I’ve waited years for certain initiatives to materialize, but they eventually get done!

 The Power of (Diverse) Messaging

 Visuals are important.
 For Rye Sustainability’s Healthy Yard Program I created a photo gallery on the RSC website of residents’ healthy yards.
-It was so simple, but it conveyed the desired message that a healthy yard is also a beautiful yard.
+It was so simple to do, but it conveyed effectively the intended message that a healthy yard is also a beautiful yard.

 Delivery.
 It’s important to recognize that sometimes you aren’t the best person to deliver the message to a particular group.
-Ask others to speak for you or spread the message through their platforms.
+Ask others to speak for you or broadcast through their platforms.
 Try to get a local news outlet to run a story on your initiative.
 Or enlist other groups to speak out: for example, with a plastic straws pollution awareness campaign, a local boy scouts group spread the the message through their project to sell metal straws.

 Just Start!
 Small Steps Lead to Big Changes

-Over the years, there’s a common complaint I’ve heard from some naysayers.
+Over the years, there’s a fatalistic type of complaint I’ve heard from some naysayers.
 When I was advocating for my town’s plastic bag law I heard it a lot!
 It goes something like this:

 - “There are far greater environmental problems – air pollution, climate change, fracking – why bother to ban plastic bags?”

-- Or this one: “What difference will it make if it’s just banned in our town of 16,000 people?
-With X billion people using plastic bags, this problem is too difficult to solve.”
+- Or there’s this variant: “What difference will it make if it’s just banned in our town of 16,000 people?
+With 7 billion people using plastic bags, this problem is too difficult to solve.”